-The Physical Activity and Wellbeing Fund was aimed at improving access for women and girls to sport and active recreation activities to support their wider wellbeing and overcome barriers to participation.
+The Physical Activity and Wellbeing Fund aimed to improve access for women and girls to sport and active recreation activities to support their wider wellbeing and overcome barriers to participation.

 Investment for this contestable fund came from the Ministry of Business, Innovation and Employment as part of as part of its work in the Puawānanga Leverage and Legacy programme to maximise the impacts and benefits of the FIFA Women’s World Cup Australia & New Zealand 2023™.